KyleMacPherson/cv/README.md

 __Mobile__

 [RaveBot](https://github.com/KyleMacPherson/RaveBot).
 A fun app to manage and socially curate playlists.
-Built on the Ionic framework with a Rails backend.
+Built on the Ionic framework with a Rails backend (which you can find [here](https://github.com/KyleMacPherson/RaveBot_API)).

 __Ruby on Rails__